 - Funds to pay for your medical exam are not USCIS-regulated.
 Fees may vary across different USCIS jurisdictions and geographic locations

 - Health insurance cards accepted by the medical office

 The USCIS-designated civil doctor may require further testing and assessment.
 This can happen during your medical examination.
 This happens when they feel that they need to conduct further evaluation or treatment.
 The doctor will specify the type of examination they want you to undergo.
 They will also tell you which additional tests or treatments you should undergo.

 The I-693 is not signed or dated by the doctor until the applicant has met all health-related follow-up requirements.
 Any additional evaluations and tests must be completed, as well.

 Medical Conditions and Inadmissibility

-The USCIS, the Department of Health, and the CDC are responsible for providing up-to-date information to civil surgeons and panel physicians on what constitutes medical inadmissibility.
+The USCIS, the Department of Health, and the CDC provide up-to-date information to civil surgeons and panel physicians on what constitutes medical inadmissibility.

 Class-A medical conditions that render an applicant inadmissible on health-related grounds include:

 - Communicable diseases of public health significance

 - For permanent resident applications, a failure to show proof of required vaccinations